gciteli-ustravel/website-content-scan/IT-Review-Memo.md

 - user-facing documentation has already been written to support day-to-day operation
 - technical maintainer documentation and backup guidance also exist in the repository

-The intent is not to leave behind an undocumented custom script, but rather a small operational tool with written instructions for both users and maintainers.
+The intent is not to leave behind an undocumented custom script, but rather a small operational tool with written instructions for users.
+The program was entirely generated using artificial intelligence tools.

 ## User Support Readiness